AndersDeath/diary2/000-current.md

 # 09 Februar - Freitag - Berlin - 507 Tag der Einwanderung

 To be honest processes in XU are set up awefully.
+I had to rewrite a lot of things that I did for the last several weeks.